stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-who-will-benefit-from-melting-glaciers-.md

-                            Clarence Laiti, president of the Douglas Indian Association, sits at the tribal government’s office building in Juneau.
+                            Clarence Laiti, president of the Douglas Indian Association, at the tribal government’s office building in Juneau.
                                         Max Graham / Grist